-It is easy to determine the segments with respect to $C_i$.
+We come to part I of phase $i$, the addition of all segments whose minimal chain is interlacing.
+As a byproduct, we will also determine all segments with nested minimal chain.
 We iterate over all chains $C$ whose source $s(C)$ s-belongs to $C_i$.
-For each such chain, we traverse the path $C$, $p(C)$, $p(p(C))$, \ldots until we reach a chain that belongs to $G_c$ or is already marked\footnote{Initially, all chains are unmarked}.
-In the former case, we distinguish cases.
+For each such chain, we traverse the path $C$, $p(C)$, $p(p(C))$, \ldots until we reach a chain that belongs to $G_c$ or is already marked (initially, all chains are unmarked).
+We now distinguish cases.
 If the last chain on the path is nested we mark all chains on the path with the nested chain.
 If we hit a marked chain we copy the marker to all chains in the path.
-Otherwise, i.e., all chains are interlacing and unmarked, we add all chains in the path to $G_c$ in parent-first order, as this segment can be added according to Corollary~\ref{cor:add_segment}.
-We have now completed part I of phase $i$, namely the addition of all segments whose minimal chain is interlacing.
-We have also determined the segments with nested minimal chain.
+Otherwise, i.e., all chains are interlacing and unmarked, we add all chains in the path to $G_c$ in parent-first order, as these segments can be added according to Corollary~\ref{cor:add_segment}.

 It remains to compute a proper ordering of the segments in which the minimal chain is nested or to exhibit a 2-edge-cut.
 We do so in part II of phase $i$.
-For simplicity, we will say `segment' instead of `segment containing a nested chain' from now on.
+For simplicity, we will say `segment' instead of `segment with nested minimal chain' from now on.

 For a segment $S$ let the \emph{attachment points} of $S$ be all vertices in $S$ that are in $G_c$.
 Note that the attachment points must necessarily be endpoints of chains in $S$ and hence adding the chains of $S$ makes the attachment points branch vertices.
 Nested children $C$ of $C_i$ can be added if there are branch vertices on $t(C)\rightarrow_T s(C)$, therefore adding a segment can make it possible to add further segments.